Differentially Private Boxplots: Theoretical results

-\end{theorem} The proof of Theorem~\ref{thm::JE_sc} relies on a general bound for the exponential mechanism detailed by \citet{2022Ramsay}, and so we defer it to Appendix~\ref{app::proofs}.
-Note that the upper bound given in Theorem~\ref{thm::JE_sc} has suboptimal scaling in $m$, the \texttt{ApproxQuantile} algorithm of \citet{Kaplan22} obtains logarithmic scaling in $m$.
-However, in this context, $m=3$, and we are not so concerned about this fact.
+\end{theorem} The proof of Theorem~\ref{thm::JE_sc} relies on a general bound for the exponential mechanism detailed by \citet{2022Ramsay}, it can be seen in Appendix~\ref{app::proofs}.
+Theorem~\ref{thm::JE_sc} gives an upper bound on the sample complexity of the quantiles generated by \texttt{JointExp} for distributions who satisfy Condition \ref{cond::pop_m} with $p$ being the vector of quantile levels to be estimated.
+Comparing to existing results, \citet{Lalanne23b} give a concentration result for \texttt{JointExp} which yields the same upper bound given by Theorem~\ref{thm::JE_sc}, when the support of $f_\nu$ is bounded.
+Therefore, our bound is essentially a generalization of theirs, though we assume that $f_\nu$ is bounded above.
+The sample complexity of the median of \citet{tzamos2020optimal}, which is a different estimator, also matches the upper bound given in Theorem~\ref{thm::JE_sc}, under similar assumptions.
+Lastly, we note that the upper bound given in Theorem~\ref{thm::JE_sc} has suboptimal scaling in $m$, the \texttt{ApproxQuantile} algorithm of \citet{Kaplan22} obtains logarithmic scaling in $m$.
+However, in this context, $m=3$, and this is not particularly relevant.